Platonic-Systems/purescript-multi-nix/README.md

 # purescript-multi

-Trying out multi-package PureScript project using purs-nix.
+Trying out Nixification of a multi-package PureScript project using [purs-nix](https://github.com/purs-nix/purs-nix).

 ## Layout

-This repository has two packages:
+Like [haskell-multi-nix](https://github.com/srid/haskell-multi-nix), this repository has two packages:

-- ./foo
+- [x] ./foo -- a PureScript library.
-- TODO
+- [ ] ./bar -- a PureScript executable, that depends on ./foo

 ## Building packages